Balliol College, Oxford: Tortoises

 Balliol also takes pride in its college tortoises.
-The original tortoise, who resided at the college for at least 43 years, was known as Rosa, named after the Marxist Rosa Luxemburg.
+The original tortoise, who lived at the college for at least 43 years, was known as Rosa, named after the Marxist Rosa Luxemburg.
 Each June, pet tortoises from various Oxford colleges are brought to Corpus Christi College where they participate in a very slow race; Balliol's own Rosa competed and won many times.
 Rosa disappeared in the Spring of 2004, and while numerous conspiracy theories abounded, none is officially recognised by the college.
 However, on 29 April 2007, Chris Skidmore, a graduate of Christ Church working at the House of Commons, donated a pair of tortoises - one to his own college, and one to Balliol, where he had attended an open day in 1999.
 The new tortoise, Matilda, died in April 2009.
 Taking care of the resident tortoise is one of the many tasks assigned to Balliol students each year.
-This position, known as "Comrade Tortoise", has been filled by a student every year.
+This position, known as "Comrade Tortoise", has been filled by a first year student.